KrisDeCooman/hydroblox/README.md

 The HydroBloxDistributor is the main smart contract and uses most of the other smart contacts discussed here.
 Both consumers and producers call this contract when they want to enroll into the HydroBlox drinkable water distribution process.
-Consumers need to pay in ether when they want to enroll.
+Consumers need to pay in ether when they want to subscribe.
 Producers are paid in ether when they produce water.
-Enrolled consumers are entitled to claim HBT tokens, which they can then use to consume drinkable water.
+Subscribed consumers are entitled to claim HBT tokens, which they can then use to consume drinkable water.

 #### HydroBloxStorage

-The HydroBloxDistributor smart contract uses the HydroBloxStorage contract to keep track of the enrolled consumers, enrolled producers, the HBT tokens to divide and the ether to divide.
+The HydroBloxDistributor smart contract uses the HydroBloxStorage contract to keep track of the subscribed consumers, subscribed producers, the HBT tokens to divide and the ether to divide.

 #### HydroBloxStateMachine

 The HydroBloxDistributor smart contract implements the HydroBloxStateMachine contract, which is a representation of a subscription state machine.
 The state machine can be in states:
-- Enrollment: during this state, consumers and producers can enroll for the upcoming subscription run
+- Enrollment: during this state, consumers and producers can enroll (subscribe) for the upcoming subscription run
 - Running: during this state, producers can produce water and consumers can claim HBT tokens
 - Finished: during this state, producers can claim their earned ether and consumers can claim HBT tokens